olafhauk/EMEG_Utilities/README.md

 Fiff_Compute_ICA.py:
 Compute ICA decomposition of EEG/MEG data and visualise the results in an HTML file (using MNE-Python).
-This is a pre-requisite for Fiff_Apply_ICA.py (below), but can also be useful for visual inspection of raw data (e.g. to check for conspicous artefacts).
+This is a pre-requisite for Fiff_Apply_ICA.py (below), but can also be useful for visual inspection of raw data (e.g. to check for conspicuous artefacts).

 Fiff_Apply_ICA.py:
 Applies the ICA decomposition obtained with Fiff_Apply_ICA.py (above) to raw EEG/MEG data (using MNE-Python).